o360/o360.github.io/README.md

 ![](/open360.png)

-## Integration with organizational infrastructure
+## Integration with the Organizational Infrastructure

 We at Bitworks actively use Google services for business, so it will be easiest to start using the system for those companies that also use this service.